173duprot/minimal-car/README.md

   10/27/2021 : Still working through uni, also exploring alternatives like [electric mopeds](https://github.com/173duprot/minimal-car/issues/1#issuecomment-974984979).

   02/14/2023 : Still a viable project, and I'm still too poor to work on it.
-If you want a suckless scooter alternative, look into EUC's.
+If anyone wants too take inspiration for their own project, feel free...
+If your looking for a suckless ***moped*** alternative, look into EUC's.
 The simplest possible vehicles.